Stefanistkuhl/stefanistkuhl.github.io/content/posts/itsi/Year-3/Exercise-9/Security-test-of-Windows-Server.md

 {{< figure src="/itsi/y3/ex9/images/smb9.png" title="Figure 14: Viewing the successful Session Setup Response" >}}
 {{< figure src="/itsi/y3/ex9/images/smb10.png" title="Figure 15: Viewing the Tree Connect Request" >}}

+- The `Tree Connect Request` is followed by a `Tree Connect Response`, which includes an Access Mask field for the requested share, showing the permissions our user has on this share.

 {{< figure src="/itsi/y3/ex9/images/smb11.png" title="Figure 16: Viewing the Tree Connect Response" >}}

 ---

 ### Brute-Forcing RDP

-`RDP` is a proprietary protocol developed by Microsoft that allows a user to connect to another computer with a graphical interface. <cite>Wikipedia[^6]</cite>
+`RDP` is a proprietary protocol developed by Microsoft that allows a user to connect to another computer with a graphical interface. <cite>Wikipedia[^6]</cite> <cite>Microsoft Docs[^7]</cite>

 However, Hydra did not detect my installation of `libfreerdp3`, so I created a custom Python RDP brute-forcing script based on the `xfreerdp3` command.